Investing in UK Defence Stocks

 UK Defence Stocks to Watch

-So, what are some of the top UK defence stocks to watch?
+So, of the defence contractors listed on the LSE, what are the best UK defence stocks to watch?

 BAE Systems